yuejoyceliu/yueliu96.github.io/source/_posts/Introduction-to-Computational-Chemistry.md

 \end{aligned}
 $$

-**Born-Openheimer (BO) approxiamtion**: The Schrodinger equation can be separated into one part which describes the electronic wavefunction for a fixed nuclear geometry, and another part which describes the nuclear wavefunction. where the energy from the electronic wave function plays the role of potential energy.
+**Born-Openheimer (BO) approximation**: The Schrodinger equation can be separated into one part which describes the electronic wave function for a fixed nuclear geometry, and another part which describes the nuclear wave function. where the energy from the electronic wave function plays the role of potential energy.
 The electronic wave function depends parametrically on the nuclear coordinates.
 The picture is that the nuclei move on **Potential Energy Surface (PES)**, which are solutions to the electronic Schrodinger equation. (nuclei: R, n; electrons: r, e).
 The interesting parts of a PES are usually nuclear arrangements which have low energies.
-For example, nuclear movements near a minimum on the PES, which corresponds to a stable molecule, are molecular vibtrations.
+For example, nuclear movements near a minimum on the PES, which corresponds to a stable molecule, are molecular vibrations.
 Chemical reactions correspond to large movements, and may in the simplest approximation be described by locating the lowest energy path leading from one minimum on the PES to another.

-Electrons are very light particles and cannot be described by classical mechanics, while neclei are heavy enough for neglecting quantum effects.
-If nuclei showed significant quantum aspects, the concept of molecular strucutre would not have any meaning, the nuclei would simply tunnel through barriers and end up in the global minimum.
+Electrons are very light particles and cannot be described by classical mechanics, while nuclei are heavy enough for neglecting quantum effects.
+If nuclei showed significant quantum aspects, the concept of molecular structure would not have any meaning, the nuclei would simply tunnel through barriers and end up in the global minimum.
 Furthermore, it would not be possible to speak of a molecular geometry, since the Heisenberg uncertainty principle would not permit a measure of nuclear positions to an accuracy much smaller than the molecular dimension.

 # 2. Force Field Methods

 ## 2.1 Introduction

-In *Force Field* (FF) or *Molecular Mechanics* (MM) methods, electronic structrue calculations are achieved by writing $E_e$ as a parametric function of nuclear coordinates, and molecules are modelled as atoms held together by bonds.
+In *Force Field* (FF) or *Molecular Mechanics* (MM) methods, electronic structure calculations are achieved by writing $E_e$ as a parametric function of nuclear coordinates, and molecules are modeled as atoms held together by bonds.
 Atoms have different sizes and "softness" and bonds are more or less "stiff". i.e. the molecule is described by a "ball and spring" model.
-The foundation of FF methods is the observation that molecules tend to be composed of units which are structurally similiar in different molecules.
-The picture of molecules being composed of structural units, "functional groups", which behave similiarly in different molecules forms the very basis of organic chemistry.
+The foundation of FF methods is the observation that molecules tend to be composed of units which are structurally similar in different molecules.
+The picture of molecules being composed of structural units, "functional groups", which behave similarly in different molecules forms the very basis of organic chemistry.

 ## 2.2 The Force Field Energy